Emil Rindell

 2b) Structured Part - Direct Face Modeling

-IRONCAD 's own version of the old classic methodology with strict/locked and predictable tree structure in the part that for most people is a kind of "industry standard for 3D CAD", even though the 3D CAD systems that primarily use this methodology usually spend a large part of the time in the 2D sketch rather than "directly" on the 3D model.
+IRONCAD's own version of the old classic methodology with strict/locked and predetermined tree structure in the part which for most people is a kind of "industry standard for 3D CAD", although in the 3D CAD systems that primarily use this methodology, a large part of the time is usually spent in the 2D sketch rather than "directly" on the 3D model.

 Below we look in more detail at the main differences between the methods.
 We start with...